OpenTasmania/oj-server/installer/components/README.md

 ## Overview

-This document provides guidelines for developing components for the Open Journey Planner Server installer.
+This document provides guidelines for developing components for the Open Journey Server installer.
 Components are self-contained modules that handle the installation and configuration of specific services or features.

 ## Component Structure